How to Become a Survey Researchers in New Jersey

 Obtain New Jersey licensure or certification

 New Jersey may require specific licensing or professional certification for survey researcherss.
-Requirements vary by state — contact the New Jersey Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the New Jersey Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in New Jersey

-New Jersey employs 110 survey researchers.
-The highest concentrations are in Trenton-Princeton.
+New Jersey employs 100 survey researchers.

 Survey Researchers salary range in New Jersey